jlgore/architect-labs/vpc/peering/README.md

   - Route table configurations
   - VPC peering connection status
   - Instance network ACLs

+- If you see "None" for public IP addresses, ensure:
+  - Auto-assign public IP is enabled for subnets
+  - The `--associate-public-ip-address` flag is included in the EC2 run-instances command
+  - Internet Gateway is properly attached to the VPC
+  - Route table has a route to 0.0.0.0/0 via the Internet Gateway

 - If you encounter permission errors, verify your IAM permissions